 - 1 quart whole milk

 - ½ teaspoon salt

 - 4 whole eggs

-Temper the milk into the egg mixture and then put everything back on the stove over medium heat.
-Cook, stirring constantly and quickly, until the mixture has come to a boil, boiled at least 30 seconds, and has gotten very thick.
+- Temper the milk into the egg mixture and then put everything back on the stove over medium heat.
+Cook, stirring constantly and quickly, until the mixture has come to a boil, boiled for two minutes, and has gotten very thick.
 If you undercook it, it will taste like raw starch and not be completely smooth on the palate, so make sure it's good and cooked.

 - Whisk madly and constantly, and be careful because thick boiling stuff can bubble up and burn you.